-One of WMF’s earliest projects has aimed at reviving and retrieving the memory of pioneering Egyptian women who have been forgotten or marginalized in mainstream history.
-This has generally been achieved by reprinting their published works and holding conferences that attempt to situate them and their contribution in the cultural scene.
-So far, WMF has organized four conferences to remember Malak Hifni Nassif (1886-1918), Nabawiyya Musa (1886-1951), Aisha Taymur (1840-1902) and Qadriyya Husayn.
+One of WMF’s earliest projects, Remembering Pioneering Women aims to revive and retrieve the memory of leading Egyptian women whose legacy has been forgotten or been marginalized in mainstream history.
+Towards resurrecting these histories, WMF has reprinted the women’s out-of-print works and organized conferences in their honour locate the women in Egyptian history and bring back to light their contributions to the cultural scene.
+So far, WMF has organized four conferences to commemorate Malak Hifni Nassif (1886-1918), Nabawiyya Musa (1886-1951), Aisha Taymur (1840-1902) and Qadriyya Husayn.
 The proceedings of the first three conferences have also been published as edited volumes by WMF.

-WMF held a commemorative conference on Nabawaiyya Musa as an example of a pioneering Egyptian woman who played a significant role in modern Egyptian history, especially in the field of education, and whose name—like others—disappeared from the nation’s memory.
-The conference was held at the Great Cairo Library, 22-23 June, 1999.
-In 1907, Nabawiyya Musa was the first Egyptian girl to obtain a high school certificate.
-She was also the first woman to approach the issue of the education of girls as a national cause.
-Papers dealing with a variety of subjects and methodologies were presented at this conference, shedding light on Nabawiya and her achievements in the general context of the Egyptian political and cultural scene at the time.
-On the occasion of the conference, WMF republished Nabawiya Musa’s autobiographical work Tarikhi bi qalami (My History).
+The WMF organised a conference to commemorate Nabawaiyya Musa (1886-1951), a pioneer of modern Egyptian history who played an outstanding role in the field of education, and whose name—like others—has all but disappeared from the nation’s memory.
+The conference was held at the Greater Cairo Library on 22nd-23rd June, 1999.
+Nabawiyya Musa was the first Egyptian girl to obtain a high school certificate in 1907.
+She was also the first woman to advocate the education of girls as a national cause.
+The large number of conference papers shed light on Musa and her achievements to the Egyptian political and cultural scene at the time.
+On the occasion of the conference, the WMF republished Nabawiya Musa’s autobiographical work Tarikhi bi qalami (My History).